sabio-engineering/cookbook-dvelp/handbook/professional-development/goal-reviews.md

 we are currently trying to achieve.
 These goals are publicly shared with the rest of the team on our [feedback platform](https://dvelp-feedback.firebaseapp.com/) so that others are aware of our plans and can help us achieve them.

+### Giving Feedback

-As part of our review process we choose the three people we have worked most closely with and give them detailed feedback on their progress towards goals, what they did well, could improve, and any other situational feedback.
+As part of our review process we reflect on the interactions we've had in the last quarter and provide the people we've worked with with feedback.
+In total, we each provide 15 pieces of detailed feedback to our colleages.

+This feedback addresses:
+*  our colleagues' progress towards goals
+*  what they did well
+*  what they could improve
+*  any other situational feedback

 The goals are set once a quarter in a conversation with our line manager, as per the below schedule.